pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 This branch demonstrates deployment scenarios for an app, and how the app's location affects communication with a Tanzu GemFire For VMs service instance.
+Branches of this git repository correspond to the Tanzu GemFire version that this app will work with.
+Check out and run the app from the branch that matches your Tanzu GemFire tile version.
+For example, if your Tanzu GemFire service instance is version 1.13, check out this repository's release/1.13 branch.

 The app uses [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/1.4.0/reference/html5/) (SBDG) to talk to the Tanzu GemFire service instance.